threefoldfoundation/www_threefold_io/content/about/index.md

 #### <span class="text-xl subtitle">A STRONG VISION FOR THE FUTURE</span>

-## **The Internet as <br>Hope for Humanity**
+## **The Internet as <br><span class="blue">Hope for Humanity</span>**

 ThreeFold was started by a group of passionate Internet & Cloud veterans who wants to restore the Internet to its original glory.
 <br><br>
 *The Internet is a network of computers which are typically hosted in large data centers.
 These data centers are owned by a few large corporations.
 This is not how the Internet was designed.
-The Internet was designed to be decentralized, open and available to everyone.*
+The Internet was designed to be decentralized, open, and available to everyone.*
 <br><br>

-#### We have invented a new data, cloud, and network system as an engine for an upgraded Internet.
+**We have invented a new data, cloud, and network system as an engine for an upgraded Internet.**

 <br>